* Aims for MoU with Micron as early as start of Feb -Nikkei

 * Elpida would also seek equity tie with Nanya parent-Nikkei

-* Elpida declines comment, shares pull back after recent surge
+* Elpida declines comment, shares pull back after recent

 By Maki Shiraki and Isabel Reynolds